-- 67. (1) An application referred to in section 66 must be submitted to the registrar together with any such other documents as he or she may require. - (2) The registrar must consider the application submitted to him or her in terms of subsection (1), and if he or she is satisfied that the provisions of this Act have been complied with in respect of the application and that - (a) the conversion of the company into a co-operative; - (b) the incorporation of the proposed co-operative; and - the company's memorandum and articles of association, - with due regard to the proposed amendment, or the proposed new constitution, if such proposed amendment or new constitution accompanied the application are not inconsistent with this Act, he or she must approve the application, or if he or she is not so satisfied, he or she may conditionally approve or reject the application. - (3) If the registrar approves or conditionally approves an application, the registrar must ensure that- - (a) the name and other particulars of the company are entered in the register of co-operatives; and - (b) the memorandum and articles of association or new constitution, as the case may be, are registered conditionally or unconditionally, and a certificate is issued in duplicate that the company has been incorporated as a co-operative in terms of this Act and that the memorandum and articles of association or new constitution, as the case may be, have been submitted in the manner contemplated in this Act.
+- 67. (1) An application referred to in section 66 must be submitted to the registrar together with any such other documents as he or she may require. - (2) The registrar must consider the application submitted to him or her in terms of subsection (1), and if he or she is satisfied that the provisions of this Act have been complied with in respect of the application and that- - (a) the conversion of the company into a co-operative; - (b) the incorporation of the proposed co-operative; and - (c) the company's memorandum and articles of association, with due regard to the proposed amendment, or the proposed new constitution, if such proposed amendment or new constitution accompanied the application are not inconsistent with this Act, he or she must approve the application, or if he or she is not so satisfied, he or she may conditionally approve or reject the application.

+- (3) If the registrar approves or conditionally approves an application, the registrar must ensure that $\,$ - (a) the name and other particulars of the company are entered in the register of co-operatives; and - (b) the memorandum and articles of association or new constitution, as the case may be, are registered conditionally or unconditionally, and a certificate is issued in duplicate that the company has been incorporated as a co-operative in terms of this Act and that the memorandum and articles of association or new constitution, as the case may be, have been submitted in the manner contemplated in this Act. - (4) One copy of the certificate and of the memorandum and articles of association or new constitution, as the case may be, must be sent to the applicant and the other copy must be retained within the office of the registrar.